 But what exactly is persistence anyway?
 Why is it so important?

 If you look up the word persistence in the dictionary you’ll see that it doesn’t offer much insight for what it actually is.
 You’ll only find the meaning for it as it relates to its use in language.

 But persistence is more than a word.
 It emerges as a powerful drive that forces the doing of a task that’s perceived at first as too hard to do.
 To really understand the drive of persistence you’d be best to actually locate its root source and that, as already stated, is what H.E.R.O. is designed to do.
 But besides that, we can look at how our two brains see it.
 (If you haven’t yet heard of the second brain in humans see this post.)

 The first thing about persistence is that it’s not a head-brain thing.
-If it were we could just think it up and we be persistent in all things and the world would be a very different place to live in.
+If it were we could just think it up.
+It would be great because we become persistent in all things and the world would be a very different place to live in.
 We can think about it of course but that doesn’t make it manifest itself within the activity.
 The head brain is strictly a contemplative organ.
-It’s a brain that thinks but doesn’t feel anything.
+It get’s stressed by the presence of difficulty.
+It’s a brain that thinks, often too much but doesn’t feel anything.
 On the other hand the gut brain is a feeling brain but it doesn’t actually think.
 It’s more a brain of action.

 The drive of persistence is actually an active ethereal force that can be felt by the gut brain.